Maxyee/Python_Code/python_fingerprint_wsq/README.md

 ## Solution
 I divided my work in two different solutions.
 Both solution will work perfectly if all the dependencies are installed correctly.
 However,For my case I like to solve the problem in google colab environment because of its free, faster as well as pre-installed libraries.

-1. One part belongs to local machine where all the python packages and work will be stored in local machine.
+1. Solution One which can be written to local machine where all the python packages and files will be stored.
 - [Local Machine Solution](https://github.com/Maxyee/julhas-data-science-projects/tree/master/AWS)
-2. Other part belongs to Google colab environment.
+2. Solution two is written in Jupyter Notebook into the Google colab environment.
 - [Google Colab Solution](https://github.com/Maxyee/julhas-data-science-projects/tree/master/AWS)